 Easy under 30-minute bihun goreng is the answer for those busy weeknights.
 Made with shrimp, eggs, cabbage, bean sprouts, and a mouthwatering umami stir-fry sauce this rich and savory these stir-fried vermicelli noodles will be your next favorite stir fried noodle recipe guaranteed!

-Bihun goreng, also known as bee hoon goreng or mee hoon goreng, is a popular fried vermicelli noodle dish that originated in Indonesia and is now popular in South East Asia.
+Bihun goreng, also known as bee hoon goreng or mee hoon goreng, is a popular fried vermicelli noodle dish originating from Indonesia and is now popular across South East Asia.
 This bihun recipe is made with rice vermicelli noodles, eggs, bean sprouts, and cabbage and tossed with marinated shrimp and a deliciously thick, savory stir fry sauce.

 Kitchen Equipment